jeppe/jeppe.github.io/_posts/2016-09-12-notes-sgns-vs-implicit-matrix-factorization.md

 where $log\(\frac {\#\(w, c\) \cdot |D|} {\#\(w\)\cdot\#\(c\)}\)$ is the well-known pointwise mutual information $\(PMI\)$.
 Therefore, Levy et al. come up with a conclusion that SGNS is equal to factorize a PMI matrix.

++ Negative context disappears from Equation 3

++ The reason why target context $c$ appears in the negative sampling term is not explained.

++ The conclusion that SGNS equals to PMI matrix factorization is not strict based on 1 and 2 consideration.

+From the experimental results we can see that Levy et al. emphasize the comparison error between the estimated value and observed PMI matrix.
+In terms of this, SGNS performs better than pure SVD, worse than SPPMI.
+But the error rate is in an acceptable range, though not like SPPMI.
+I just suppose that SGNS keeps the negative sampling terms which might act a regularization term to penalty those unobserved word-context pairs. __The results show that SGNS and SPPMI may prefer frequent word-context pairs__.

 Reference: